Symplectification of Rank 2 Distributions, Normal Cartan Connections, and Cartan Prolongations: Unification of Symbols and Existence of Invariant Normalization Conditions

 Since $\mathcal{N}$ is assumed to be invariant under $\mathfrak{g}(\mathfrak{s}^{k,n})$, the above element is also included in $\mathcal{N}$.
 This implies that $\mathcal{N}\cap \im(\partial)$ is nonzero, contradicting the definition of $\mathcal{N}$. \end{proof}

 Together, Theorems \ref{Tanaka Symbol}, \ref{Existence Theorem}, \ref{Unification Theorem}, and \ref{Nonexistence Theorem} yield the following.

-\begin{prop} Let $D$ be a $(2,n)$ distribution of maximal class.
+\begin{prop} Let $D$ be a $(2,n)$ distribution with $5$-dimensional cube.
 Then at a generic point, the $(n-5)$th iterated Cartan prolongation $\pr^{(n-5)}(D)$ has constant Tanaka symbol $\mathfrak{s}^{(n-5),n}$, but this symbol does not admit a linear invariant normalization condition.

 On the other hand, at a generic point the $(n-4)$th Cartan prolongation $\pr^{(n-4)}(D)$ has Tanaka symbol $\mathfrak{s}^{(n-4),n}$.
-This symbol admits a linear invariant normalization condition. \end{prop} Therefore $\Symp(D)$ is locally equivalent to $\pr^{n-4}(D)$, which is the first Cartan prolongation where Theorem \ref{Cartan Connection} can be used to construct a Cartan connection for each $(2,n)$ distribution $D$ of maximal class.
+This symbol admits a linear invariant normalization condition. \end{prop} Therefore $\Symp(D)$ is locally equivalent to $\pr^{n-4}(D)$, which is the first Cartan prolongation where Theorem \ref{Cartan Connection} can be used to construct a Cartan connection for each $(2,n)$ distribution $D$ with $5$-dimensional cube.